 Pelagic | 3D Performance Hoodie | Polygiene® odor control |

-- Pelagic: High‑visibility prints for low‑light mornings and evenings.
+- Pelagic: High-visibility prints enhance morning and evening visibility.

 4.3 Cold & Alpine: Simms, AFTCO, Orvis